petablox/arbitrar/doc/how_to_use.md

 ### 0.2 `programs` folder

-I use this folder to store any precompiled libraries, including Linux Kernel.
+I use this folder to store any large precompiled programs, including Linux Kernel.
 I currently have two versions, `4.5-rc4` and `5.7-rc5`.
 You can find the compiled bc file at `/home/aspire/programs/linux_kernel/linux-4.5-rc4/vmlinux.bc` and `/home/aspire/programs/linux_kernel/linux-5.7-rc5/vmlinux.bc`

 ## 1. `collect` step